-I am currently a PhD student in Music Theory at the Hochschule für Musik in Freiburg, Germany.
+I am currently a PhD candidate in Music Theory at the Hochschule für Musik in Freiburg, Germany.
 Prof. Dr. Felix Diergarten is my advisor.
 I am also a Lehrbeauftragter at the Freiburg Hochschule in the subjects of Partimento, Harmonielehre, and Gehörbildung (ear training).

 You can read my full CV here.